 The BOC holds a photographic competition annually.
-For 2019 it is scheduled for 13th March and entries are welcomed from all members.
-You may enter photographs from previous years if you would like to try them again.
-Details will be published shortly.
+The 2024 date is Wednesday March 20th and entries are welcomed from all members.

 There will be prizes of £25 (category winners) and £10 (runner up) vouchers from London Camera Exchange and, of course, the kudos of winning the Gordon Langsbury Memorial trophy on a vote of members at the end of the evening.

 This is an enjoyable evening, open to all members.
 You do not have to submit many images if you have only a few or even just one you particularly wish to share – all are welcome.